MarcoliveiraV/marcoliveirav.github.io/_posts/2025-10-23-IOTConnect.md

 ```
 $ for i in {000..999}; do adb shell am broadcast -a MASTER_ON --ei key $i; echo $i; done
 ```
-We are sending a broadcast signal, with the action "MASTER_ON", iterating the value key from 0 to 999.
+We are sending a broadcast intent, with the action "MASTER_ON", iterating the parameter key from 0 to 999.

 After a while we see this output on frida-trace:
 <img src="../images/iot_fridatrace.png" width="100%">